cschreib/kmos-scripts/README.md

 ## H. Combine all OBs into master cubes

-1) Copy the attached "make_combine.sh" script into the working directory.
+1) Copy the "make_combine.sh" script into the working directory.
 Then make it executable and run it.
 ```bash
 chmod+x make_combine.sh
 ./make_combine.sh